At Philadelphia’s front door

 Our student-faculty ratio is 12:1, so your professors will know your name.
 Your major will immerse you in a community of students and renowned faculty who share your interests and form a valuable network during your years at Widener and after graduation.
 Academic support services include one-on-one tutoring, coaching, counseling, and career- planning support that you can access from freshman year onward.
 These services help you plan your program of study and maximize your academic performance to support your career goals.

 Our robust offerings include programs that can prepare you for careers in expanding industries such as biomedical engineering, communications, finance, business informatics, and digital media informatics.
-Biomedical engineering students explore the combination of engineering and medical technology in search of ways to improve the quality of life.
-Informatics majors focus on a wide range of technical and cyberspace skills in the rapidly changing business and media environments, while the finance major is one of six degrees available from the School of Business Administration.
+Biomedical Engineering students explore the combination of engineering and medical technology in search of ways to improve the quality of life.
+Informatics majors focus on a wide range of technical and cyberspace skills in the rapidly changing business and media environments, while the Finance major is one of six degrees available from the School of Business Administration.

-A high-tech environment for study
+A high-tech study environment

-Spencer Ng: A Widener biochemistry graduate who aspires to become a primary care physician treating low-income and underserved populations, Ng volunteered her sophomore year at a local hospital, developing camaraderie with patients.
+Spencer Ng: A Widener Biochemistry graduate who aspires to become a primary care physician treating low-income and underserved populations, Ng volunteered her sophomore year at a local hospital, developing camaraderie with patients.
 “Widener has given me an appreciation of the bigger world,” said Ng, who also participated in the Widener Medical Scholars program.
 “I’ve learned that I want to give as much as I can to have a positive impact on the lives of people.”
 Ng also devoted time to Northern Star Sports, a project that utilizes sports as a means for teaching elementary-aged children about leadership, perseverance, and teamwork.

 Dan Hartney: Leadership was a core theme of Hartney’s Widener experiences.
-From his work with the Presidential Service Corps to being selected in the Oskin Leaders Program, the management graduate pursued global projects to help others.
+From his work with the Presidential Service Corps to being selected in the Oskin Leaders Program, the Management graduate pursued global projects to help others.
 He visited Tanzania, Belize, and the United Arab Emirates and worked on a project to combat world hunger.

 Widener offers competitive intercollegiate play in the Middle Atlantic Conference in 20 varsity sports: